-When I was in 8th grade, I finally had the choice to pick an elective class that wasn’t band and I picked creative writing.
-I wanted to take anything that had writing in it that year.
-I was going through a lot at home and writing provided a good release, so I took every writing possible chance I got.
+When I was in 8th grade, I took creative writing.
+I wanted any writing class that year.
+Writing provided a good release for me, so I took every chance I got.

-Around October or so, my teacher at the time introduced us to this competition that happens worldwide every November called National Novel Writing Month or NaNoWriMo for short.
-NaNoWriMo, was where a writer writes a novel of 50,000 in one month.
-The writer was encouraged not to edit the novel at all until it was done.
-The whole month of November was there for the writer to reach this goal.
-No words written outside of that month got counted.
-There was also different motivational speeches that was sent out from established writers, NaNoWriMo lock in events, and more.
+Around October or so, my teacher introduced us to a worldwide competition called National Novel Writing Month (NaNoWriMo).
+During NaNoWriMo, a writer wrote 50,000 words – a novel – in one month.
+They encouraged writers not to edit the novel until it was all done.
+We had motivational speeches sent from established writers, NaNoWriMo lock-in events, and more.

-Some writers went crazy with this idea.
-They planed NaNoWriMo out for months in advance.
-They had all their characters planned and a whole map of their plot written down.
+Some writers went crazy with the idea.
+They planed their novel months in advance.
 But me, being in 8th grade, said something along the lines of, “Sounds like fun.
 I bet I can do it.”
 For the record, I didn’t plan anything out.
-I didn’t go far.
+I also didn’t get far.

-But I didn’t go back to NaNoWriMo the year after that.
-I forgot about it.
-I also forgot about it the next two years after that.
+The next year, I forgot about NaNoWriMo.
+I also forgot about it the next few years after that.
 I did remember it in time for my senior year of high school though.

-I’m not sure what clicked in me, but I decided to try NaNoWriMo again.
-My first novel, MEMORIES FORGOTTEN, was completed the year before.
-I was almost done writing my second novel, FREE, at the time.
-But when I saw something about NaNoWriMo, somehow in some strange way, I decided to do it.
+I wasn’t sure what clicked in me, but I decided to try NaNoWriMo again.
+I had completed my first novel the year before and was almost done writing my second one.
+But when I saw something about NaNoWriMo, I decided to do it.

-Which, to others who knew me at the time, was a bad idea.
-I was in leadership positions in band during our marching season.
-I was taking many advanced courses and getting ready for college the next year.
-Anyone in their right minds wouldn’t have taken on a national competition at the same time.
-But I guess you can’t be in the right mind and be a writer, right?
+Which, to those who knew me at the time, was a bad idea.
+I held leadership positions in band during our marching season.
+I took many advanced courses and was getting ready for college.
+Anyone in their right mind wouldn’t have taken on a national competition.
+But I guess someone can’t be in the right mind and be a writer.

-Needless to say, I completed my third novel, GAMERS FOR LIFE, through NaNoWriMo.
+Nevertheless, I completed my third novel then.
 The story didn’t stop at 50,000 words, so I kept writing through December.
 I’ve completed NaNoWriMo every year since and I’ve loved it for a few reasons.

 1) It gets me to stop editing

-I’m one of those writers who have issues taking breaks from editing my novels.
-I always feel the need to my novel the best it can be.
-But while NaNoWriMo is going on, I can’t work on any other novel nor edit the one I’m writing.
-It’s impossible time wise.
+I’m one who has issues with taking breaks from editing my novels.
+I always feel the need to make my novel the best it can be.
+But during NaNoWriMo, I can’t work on any other novel nor edit the one I’m writing.
 It forces me to take a break.

 2) It gets me to write new stories

-I write some short stories for class, this blog, or writing competitions that I fail at, but it takes me forever to get around to writing a new novel.
-NaNoWriMo gets me excited about getting another manuscript done with more experience.
+I write short stories for class or competitions, but it takes me forever to get around to writing a new novel.
+NaNoWriMo gets me excited about getting another manuscript done.
 Perhaps this next manuscript will be the one.
 Who knows?
-It gets me writing fresh materials instead of bundling up ideas after ideas.
+It gets me writing fresh words instead of bundling up more ideas.

 3) It gets me challenged

 I love challenges.
-That’s just the type of person I am.
-If you say I can’t do something, let me get you some popcorn, so you can sit back and watch me prove you wrong.
+If someone says I can’t do something, let me get them some popcorn, so they can sit back and watch me prove them wrong.
 Each year, I get more on my plate every November.
 But guess who’s still thinking of NaNoWriMo?

-NaNoWriMo is perfect for writers who feel as if they can’t get their novels out of them or don’t want to wait a year to write a novel.
-It’s also great for experienced writers to challenge themselves by making the goal of 50,000 words higher (which is possible).
-They have writing camps throughout the summer too, but I haven’t used those as much.
+NaNoWriMo is perfect for writers who feel as if they can’t get novels out of them.
+There are writing camps throughout the summer too, but I haven’t used those as much.

 Are you going to be competing in NaNoWriMo this year?
 Have any thoughts about NaNoWriMo?
 Let me know in the comments below!